digitalbazaar/bedrock/README.md

 categories (such as `app`) and the transports used by them can be configured via `bedrock.config`.

+Bedrock supports multi-level child loggers with common metadata.
+These are created with `bedrock.loggers.get('app').child({...})`.
+Provided metadata will be added to child log output.
+A special `module` meta name can optionally be used for pretty output.
+A shortcut for creating named module loggers is `bedrock.loggers.get('app').child('name')`.

 ### bedrock.test

 Bedrock comes with test support built-in.
 It provides a test framework based